 Join this group to discuss current affairs in the US and around the world.
 Future topics will include the environment, racism, economic and gender inequality, and worker’s rights.
 This group meets monthly on the last Sunday of the month and is lead by Joan Grenier and Jon Weissman.

-Meets: Third Sunday of the month 11:00am
+Meets: Third Sunday of every month at 11:00am

 This group reads one play each month and its discussions are led by UMass Professor Arthur Kinney.
 The group typically meets the third Sunday of each month at 11 a.m.